Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Results

 \subsection{Impact of Obscuring Images}

 To get an intuition of what actually the \approach models learn, we use \xalpha representation where we replace any alphanumeric character with ``x'' (\Cref{fig:example_image_types}c).
-In our experiments, \refactor and \xalpha perform almost the same.
-The results may suggest that \approach neural models actually learn from the structure of the program, and for this \mnp task and most frequent dataset, neural models can predict the correct method names merely by identifying the structure of the input programs.
+In our experiments, \xalpha performs almost the same as \refactor in \mnp task and around $30$ percentage points higher in \cc task.
+The results of \xalpha may suggest that models highly learn from the structure of programs.
+For example, for \mnp and \cc tasks, models can predict the method names or classify the code snippets merely by identifying the structure of input programs, respectively.

+\observation{\xalpha performed very close to (or even better than) \refactor, suggesting that perhaps neural models merely capture the structure of input programs for some tasks.}